- Preliminary contract (promise to purchase) : Preliminary contract (promise to purchase)

 Definition : Preliminary contract (promise to purchase)

-A prior-contract by which the builder of an immovable or a developer undertakes to sell to a physical person, who acquires it to occupy it himself, a residential immovable, built or to be build.
+A prior-contract by which the builder of an immovable or a developer undertakes to sell to a natural person, who acquires it to occupy it himself, a residential immovable, built or to be build.
 It provides the price and the terms and conditions governing the sale and includes, under pain of nullity, obligatory clauses.

 Login / Register to read this article